Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Performance Evaluation

-The experimental SER results are presented in Fig.~\ref{fig:hardware_results}.
-The proposed algorithm consistently outperforms both the baseline and the PC-enhanced baseline algorithms at 5.4 GHz and 38 GHz, with more pronounced gains at 38 GHz due to stronger nonlinear distortion.
-Specifically, it achieves approximately 0.3-0.5 dB IBO reduction at 5.4 GHz and up to 2 dB IBO reduction at 38 GHz compared to the baseline algorithm across various MOs.
-For a target SER of $10^{-3}$ and MO 64, the proposed algorithm provides PAE improvements of about 3\% at 5.4 GHz and 33.9\% at 38 GHz over the baseline.
-It is also worth noting that the experiments involve additional hardware impairments, such as IQ imbalance, frequency offset, and phase noise, which were not considered in the simulations.
-Despite these non-ideal conditions, the proposed algorithm remains highly effective in achieving IBO reduction and PAE improvement, demonstrating its robustness and practical applicability.
+{Fig.~\ref{fig:hardware_results} presents the experimental SER results alongside the corresponding PAE values measured using \eqref{eq:PAE1}.} The proposed algorithm consistently outperforms both the baseline and the PC-enhanced baseline algorithms at 5.4 GHz and 38 GHz, with more pronounced gains at 38 GHz due to stronger nonlinear distortion.
+Specifically, it achieves approximately 0.2--0.5 dB of IBO reduction at 5.4 GHz and 1--2.5 dB of IBO reduction at 38 GHz compared to the baseline algorithm across various MOs.
+For a target SER of $10^{-3}$ and an MO of 64, the proposed algorithm provides PAE improvements of approximately 2.6\% at 5.4 GHz and 30.9\% at 38 GHz over the baseline. {It is noteworthy that the performance gains observed in simulations exceed those obtained experimentally.
+This discrepancy primarily arises because the PA model utilized in the simulations exhibits more severe nonlinearity than the actual hardware, naturally yielding larger algorithmic gains in the simulated environment.
+Furthermore, the idealized PA models cannot fully capture the intricate non-idealities of physical PAs, such as memory effects and thermal variations.
+Additionally, the experimental measurements are inevitably subject to practical imperfections, such as IQ imbalance, phase noise, and channel estimation errors, which fundamentally constrain the achievable performance.} Despite these practical non-idealities, the proposed algorithm remains highly effective in achieving substantial IBO reduction and PAE improvement, demonstrating its robustness and practical applicability.